jakedmtr/heart-disease-analysis/README.md

 ### Sex

-There were roughly double the amount of male patients to female patients (after cleaning the data) but I would say that there are still a fair amount of female patients to draw some conclusions.
-It appears that in this sample, 75% of all female patients have heart disease, whilst only about 45% of male patients have heart disease.
-This requires further investigation.
+There were roughly double the amount of male patients to female patients (after cleaning the data) but still a fair amount of female patients to perform some analysis.
+In this sample, 75% of all female patients have heart disease, whilst only about 45% of male patients have heart disease, suggesting that a patient being female may be more closely associated with having heart disease.

 ![Sex analysis](images/sex_prevalence.png)

 ### Chest Pain

-Chest-pain type.
+The most common type of chest pain experienced by patients was typical angina, however this was the least prevalent chest pain type among those with heart disease.
+The other three chest pain types all seemed to be associated with having heart disease as they all had prevalence above 69%.

 ![Cpt analysis](images/cpt_prevalence.png)

 ### Resting Blood Pressure

 The correlation coefficient of resting blood pressure vs. having the disease was -0.146, suggesting a weak negative correlation.
 That is, as resting blood pressure increases, a patient tends to not have heart disease.
+Lower values of resting blood pressure tended to be associated with a patient more likely to have heart disease.

 ![Restbps](images/rbp.png)